sindresorhus/eslint-plugin-unicorn/docs/rules/number-literal-case.md

-# Enforce a lowercase literal identifier and an uppercase value
+# Enforce a lowercase identifier and an uppercase value for number literals

-Enforces a convention in defining number literals where the literal identifier is written in lowercase and the value in uppercase.
+Enforces a convention of defining number literals where the literal identifier is written in lowercase and the value in uppercase.
+Differentiating the casing of the identifier and value clearly separates them and makes your code more readable.

 ## Fail